Meeting Room Policy & Reservations

 1. The room may be reserved for non-profit education, civic, and cultural purposes, but not for sectarian religious or partisan political meetings, or for merely business meetings, except where certain organization business is incidental to an educational, civic or cultural meeting.
 Please note that the use of the meeting room for library purposes will have priority over all other uses.

 3. The library will not charge a fee to local groups, agencies, or organizations.
-Meetings must take place during regular library hours and may not go beyond 9:00 pm.
+Meetings must take place during regular library hours and must end 30 minutes before closing time, so that staff may begin closing procedures.

 4. All meetings must be open to the public.
 The library director or designated representative of the Board of Trustees reserves the right to attend any meeting held on library property.
 No fees, dues, or donations may be charged or solicited by the organization for any program.